-Garden party ideas | Ideal Home
+Garden party ideas – Garden party – Garden entertaining

 Buy now: Candle Luminary Bags, £2.60 for 10, Amazon

-All your party needs now is a hearty dose of summer sunshine.
+All your garden party needs now is a hearty dose of summer sunshine.